status-im/nim-style-guide/src/interop.cpp.md

 ## Qt

 [Qt](https://www.qt.io/) takes control of the main application thread to run the UI event loop.
-Blocking this thread means that the UI becomes unresponsive, thus it is recommended to run any compution in separate threads.
+Blocking this thread means that the UI becomes unresponsive, thus it is recommended to run any compution in separate threads, for example using [nim-taskpools](https://github.com/status-im/nim-taskpools).

 For cross-thread communication, the recommended way of sending information to the Qt thread is via a [queued signal/slot connection](https://doc.qt.io/qt-6/threads-qobject.html#signals-and-slots-across-threads).

-For sending information from the Qt thread to other Nim threads, encode the data into a buffer allocated with `allocShared` and use a thread-safe queue such as `std/sharedlists`:
+For sending information from the Qt thread to other Nim threads, encode the data into a buffer allocated with `allocShared` and use a thread-safe queue such as `std/sharedlists`.

 ## Examples